compilit/spgetti/README.md

 3. Make your code easier to test
 4. (Optionally) Help enforce CQRS.
 Which is more important in bigger projects

+### How to use

+For any operation, whether it is retrieving, changing or storing data, you'll write a Request<R> implementation, where R represents the return type.
+This Request<R> encapsulates the data required for the operations.
+The operation is an implementation of RequestHandler<T, R> where T is the exact implementation of the request, and R the return type.

+Once this RequestHandler is turned into a registered bean and you use the RequestDispatcher to dispatch your Request, the framework will take over an provide you with the correct return type after initiating the logic.

 ### Without CQRS

 The basic API you need is the spgetti-api, which is implemented in the spgetti-core and used in the